6Prob/Active-IPv6-Scanning-Project/README.md

 ## Paper Reading
 First, you need to read the paper ["Clusters in the Expanse: Understanding and Unbiasing IPv6 Hitlists"](https://dl.acm.org/doi/abs/10.1145/3278532.3278564) so that you can understand the entire work.

-Next, you can choose one of these three representative works to read: ["Target generation for internet-wide IPv6 scanning"](https://dl.acm.org/doi/abs/10.1145/3131365.3131405), ["6Tree: Efficient dynamic discovery of active addresses in the IPv6 address space"](https://www.sciencedirect.com/science/article/abs/pii/S1389128618312003) and ["Entropy/IP: Uncovering Structure in IPv6 Addresses"](https://dl.acm.org/doi/abs/10.1145/2987443.2987445).
+Next, you can choose to read one of the following three papers on address generation models: ["Target generation for internet-wide IPv6 scanning"](https://dl.acm.org/doi/abs/10.1145/3131365.3131405), ["6Tree: Efficient dynamic discovery of active addresses in the IPv6 address space"](https://www.sciencedirect.com/science/article/abs/pii/S1389128618312003) and ["Entropy/IP: Uncovering Structure in IPv6 Addresses"](https://dl.acm.org/doi/abs/10.1145/2987443.2987445).

 ## Experiments
 Your goal is to detect active IPv6 addresses in the Internet, which are addresses that can communicate using any network protocol.
 In IPv4, there are very mature tools ([ZMap](https://github.com/zmap/zmap)) that can accomplish this task, because the IPv4 address space is very limited and it is easy to use traversal methods for detection.
 However, the IPv6 address space is too large, with 2 to the power of 128 addresses, so traversal is not feasible.
 To address the problem of detecting active IPv6 addresses, recent research has formed four steps: